 Suggestions are acted on as soon as possible, and in many cases a new book will be delivered within a week to a fortnight after ordering.
 However, please note that we cannot guarantee a fast turn-around for all books, so please try to plan ahead and recommend books you know you are going to need in good time.

 New books are displayed on the shelf opposite the Librarian's office for a short period (typically between a week and a fortnight) before being shelved in the main sequence.
-You can subscribe to an RSS feed of new titles added to the catalogue, which is updated daily.

 The Lee Library takes very few periodicals, since there is a vast periodical literature readily available across the span of libraries elsewhere in the University, and/or online.

 Our current subscriptions to academic serial publications in hard copy are all in Law:

 General interest periodicals

 College also subscribes to a number of general interest periodicals, which are displayed with the daily newspapers in the Karen Spärck Jones Room.
 Penultimate issues are transferred to the Periodicals display stand in the Library, either side of the bust of Tan Sri Dr Lee Kong Chian, and back issues are kept for up to one calendar year.